 The Share as Web Layer pane appears.

 - Provide a name for the web layer.

 - Complete the Summary and Tags fields.

-- If you are sharing to ArcGIS Enterprise, use the Server and Folder menu to specify the federated server where the service will be published and the folder on the server where it will be stored.
+- If you are sharing to ArcGIS Enterprise, use the Server and Folder drop-down lists to specify the federated server where the service will be published and the folder on the server where it will be stored.

 - My Organization—This option allows your content to be shared with all authenticated users in the organization.